The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Beating property invasions:

-Either you don’t let them touch your stuff or be more liberal about “property” and act the same way towards their property.
+Either you don’t let them take your things, or become more liberal about “property” and act the same way towards their property.

 You might not be comfortable doing it, but do it anyway.